 Symptoms of Leg Pain

-The symptoms may vary depending on the cause.
+The leg pain symptoms may vary depending on the cause.

 Common signs include: